brunners23/LovecraftProjectPrivateTest1/Background/Information/Starting-Info.md

 <p>Based on the descriptions of Carter's destination, his car, and the box,
 we believe that we have found where he either left or was taken from his
-vehicle: halfway up the mountain to his family home.
+vehicle: halfway up the mountain to his family home, which has been abandoned for decades now.
 In his car, we have found the box that he was said to carry with him (and have taken it from the scene so that you are not haunted by its horrible engravings); however, we have thus far failed to locate the silver key which he was said to have on him at the time of his disappearance.
 We think that the locating of, or the definite inability to locate, this item will tell us more about what happened to Mr. Carter.</p>

 <p>Our current theories are as follows:</p>